Musikari/dsc-Recommender-system/README.md

 ## PROBLEM STATEMENT

 Problem Statement
 Non-store online retail business faces several challenges and issues that require attention in order to succeed in the digital marketplace. various challenges such as customer engagement, product discovery, personalization, and inventory management.
 These processes can be tedious as they have to collect information on customer preferences, cost of items, quality of products, and durability among other factors.
 In most cases, these retailers are not able to get this information and therefore this can have a negative impact on their businesses.
-A UK-based online retail company that specializes in selling unique all-occasion gifts, catering to both individual customers and wholesalers who are the stakeholders understand the importance of a recommendation system that will help them address these challenges and enhance the customer experience.
+A UK-based online retail company that specializes in selling unique all-occasion gifts, catering to both individual customers and wholesalers who are the stakeholders understands the importance of a recommendation system that will help them address these challenges and enhance the customer experience.

-From the several factors our primary objective that we aim to achieve are:
+From the several factors, our primary objective that we aim to achieve are:

 * enhancing customer engagement by offering personalized product recommendations based on user preferences and purchase history.
 * Mitigate the product discovery challenge by highlighting relevant items, making the shopping experience more enjoyable and efficient.